Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 Benefits

-Surgical treatment improves your vision and brings many other benefits, including:
+Surgical treatment improves your vision and brings many other benefits.
+These can include:

 - Freedom to participate in more activities